 - Discover incredible views of the Portuguese coast

-Cycle from Lisbon to Sagres by an unforgettable journey through places full of history and culture that shaped our civilization and the world, also passing through spectacular nature reserves where its essence is revealed by all its strength and beauty.
-The selected routes in this Coast to Coast Cycling holidays will provide remarkable views that you will certainly keep on memories.
-For your experience Cycling Portugal North to South, on your first night we suggest that you enjoy and feel the good vibes of the fantastic daily life that Lisbon's neighborhoods offer, including the Alfama and Bairro Alto neighborhoods.
+Cycle from Lisbon to Vila Real de Santo António by an unforgettable journey through places full of history and culture that shaped our civilization and the world, also passing through spectacular nature reserves where its essence is revealed by all its strength and beauty.
+The selected routes will provide remarkable views that you will certainly keep on memories.
+On your first night we suggest that you enjoy and feel the good vibes of the fantastic daily life that Lisbon's neighborhoods offer, including the Alfama and Bairro Alto neighborhoods.

-This Cycling Tour from Lisbon to Sagres will let you explore beautiful beaches, villages and quaint towns, enjoy delicious food and wine, meet friendly and welcoming people.
-Certainly, a great experience that you will not want to miss!
+This Cycling tour allows you to explore beautiful beaches, picturesque villages and towns, taste delicious cuisine, exceptional wines and mingle with friendly and welcoming people.
+Certainly, a wonderful experience that you will not want to miss!

 Day 1 - Arrival

 Optional transfer with MegaSport from Lisbon airport, or from another location of your choice, to the hotel in Lisbon, where you will start your cycling holiday.

 Enjoy the glamour, history and vibrant culture that the city of Lisbon offers.
 With the travel pack we supply information for sightseeing to the capital of Portugal.
 To visit Alfama is one of our recommendation to find special views, history, culture and tradition in the most typical neighborhood of Lisbon.